Persona 5 Strikers review — I didn’t see this coming

 Despite my love for the Persona series, I wasn’t excited for Persona 5 Strikers.
 As soon as I found out that this spinoff was taking inspiration from Koei Tecmo’s Dynasty Warriors series, with direct help from the studio behind those games, I lost interest.
-I never cared for Dynasty Warriors, even when franchises like Zelda or Fire Emblem get married to the formula.
+I never cared for Dynasty Warriors, even when Nintendo marries franchises like Zelda or Fire Emblem to the formula.

 Persona 5 Strikers, however, is surprising.
 It’s much more Persona than it is Dynasty Warriors.
-It feels like a Persona 5 sequel, just with the combat switching from turn-based to real-time action.
+It feels like a Persona 5 sequel, just with the combat switching from turn-based battles to real-time action.

 Strikers comes out February 23 for PlayStation 4, Switch, and PC.
 I played the PS4 version on my PlayStation 5.